- Folate (also known as folic acid) is one of the B vitamins that supports healthy growth and development.

 - It is important to take folic acid supplements in pregnancy, as it can help prevent birth defects.

 - Folic acid supplements are available in Australia over the counter from pharmacies and supermarkets — ask your doctor about the dose that’s right for you.

 What is folate and folic acid?

 Folate is a B group vitamin needed for healthy growth and development.
-It is known as ‘folate’ when it is found naturally in food, such as green leafy vegetables, and as ‘folic acid’ when it is added to food, such as bread and breakfast cereals, or used in dietary supplements.
+It is known as ‘folate’ when it is found naturally in food, such as leafy green vegetables, fruits, and legumes.
+It is called ‘folic acid’ when it is added to food, such as bread and breakfast cereals, or used in dietary supplements.

-Many foods are naturally rich in folate, but folate dissolves in water and is easily destroyed by cooking.
+Many foods naturally have folate, but folate can be easily destroyed by cooking as it dissolves in water.
 It is best to lightly cook vegetables or eat them raw.
 Microwave or steam cooking is best.